Shubh-kr/MLOps/Step0-Basics/README.md

 ### Introduction

-The idea of this repo is to understand the basics of MLOps for personal understanding (Referenced from: https://www.ravirajag.dev/blog/).
+The idea of this repo is to understand the basics of MLOps for personal understanding.
 This will cover the basics of MLOps:
 - Model Building
 - Monitoring
 - Configurations